the-next-ceo/THE-PEOPLE-COUNTER-APP/Writeup.md

 4. In retail , control of the people and the time inside the shop could be important in order to select the exposition and other issues.

-5. Easily monitor a specific area

-6. Intrusion detection

 Each of these use cases would be useful because it about detecting and counting people in the specific area.

 ## Assess Effects on End User Needs

 Lighting, model accuracy, and camera focal length/image size have different effects on a deployed edge model.
 The potential effects of each of these are as follows...
 - Lighting:- the light will be important in order to obtain a good result.
-Lighting is most assential factor which affects to result of model.
 We need input image with lighting because model can't predict so accurately if input image is dark.
 So monitored place must have lights.
-- Model accuracy:- Deployed edge model must have high accuracy because deployed edge model works in real time if we have deployed low accuracy model then it would give faulty results which is no good for end users.
+- Model accuracy:- Deployed edge model must have high accuracy because deployed edge model works in real time if we have deployed low accuracy model then it would give garbage results which is no good for end users.
 - Camera focal length:- High focal length gives you focus on specific object and narrow angle image while Low focal length gives you the wider angle.
 Now It's totally depend upon end user's reuqirements that which type of camera is required.
 If end users want to monitor wider place than high focal length camera is better but model can extract less information about object's in picture so it can lower the accuracy.
-In compare if end users want to monitor very narrow place then they can use low focal length camera.
-- Image size:- Image size totally depend upon resolution of image.
-If image resolution is better then size will be larger.
+- Image size:- If image resolution is better then size will be larger.
 Model can gives better output or result if image resolution is better but for higher resolution image model can take more time to gives output than less resolution image and also take more memory.
 If end users have more memory and also can manage with some delay for accurate result then higher resoltuion means larger image can be use.

 ## Model Research